CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 If you have started your CLAT preparation in Class 11, you already possess a major advantage over many other aspirants.

-The greatest benefit at this stage is the availability of time.
-Since you are not yet under the intense pressure of board examinations, you can focus on building strong concepts now and later utilise Class 12 mainly for revision, practice, and improvement.
+The greatest advantage of this stage is the availability of time and also the student is not under the intense pressure of board examinations so they can focus on building strong concepts now and can utilize their Class 12 for revision purposes.

-I am Snigdha Gupta, and I have been mentoring CLAT aspirants for more than 15 years.
-Based on my experience, students who begin their preparation early and maintain a disciplined and organised routine generally perform far better in the examination.
+I am Snigdha Gupta, and I have been mentoring CLAT aspirants for more than 15 years and based on my personal experience, students who start their preparations early and follow their routine and are consistent with their studies perform far better in the examination.

 This study plan has been divided into two major parts: